uxCCDS/chartDemo/version/Tutorial.md

 [Try it yourself >>](https://codepen.io/arthusliang/pen/NWWLBrx)

-# Foundation

-## Shape
+## Board & Shape

 All the charts components inhert from the class Shape.
 They are the subclass of Shape.js.

-Check more detail in the API of Shape.
+Check more detail in the API documents.

 ## Modify